 Northwestern University is an excellent choice for college, but can you easily explain just why you want to go there?
-If you're planning to apply to Northwestern, you’ll need to submit a "Why Northwestern" essay—a supplemental statement that describes why you’ve chosen to apply to this school and what you think Northwestern can offer you in terms of your future goals.
+If you're planning to apply to Northwestern, you'll need to submit the Northwestern supplemental essays—supplemental statements that describe why you've chosen to apply to this school and what you think Northwestern can offer you in terms of your future goals.

-In this article, we’ll go over what this kind of college essay entails as well as why you're required to submit a "Why Northwestern" essay.
+In this article, we'll go over what these supplemental essays entail as well as why you're required or encouraged to submit them.
 We'll also cover various topics and tips you can use to craft a compelling Northwestern supplement essay.

 Feature Image: Herb Nestler/Flickr

 No More Northwestern "Why This College" Essay

 In the past, Northwestern asked students to write an optional "why this college" essay, which asked students to explain why Northwestern was a perfect fit for them.
 As of 2023, Northwestern no longer requires a "why this college" essay as part of the application process.

 Instead, the Northwestern application now has new essay prompts that students have the option to answer.

 If you're considering applying to a school with a "why this essay" prompt, reviewing

 Do You Need to Submit the "Why Northwestern" Essay?